Basics of Handling Disagreements with People

 4-How to generate a good question, fast

-Step 1: Identify the property that makes the inference valid in the eyes of your partner (here, personal)
+Step 1: Identify the property that makes the inference valid in the eyes of your partner (here, the fact that the nail was broken after throwing garbage out of the window)

-Step 2: Ask for an example of the same (super)class that has the same property, but does not lead to the conclusion. (here, “Is there a kind of observation that is personal, but leads to false beliefs ?’’)
+Step 2: Ask for an example of the same (super)class that has the same property, but does not lead to the conclusion. (here, “Could be there times where you break your nail, yet you haven't done anything bad prior to that?’’)

-Step 3: If you get an answer (e.g, “Yes, maybe self-deception’’), ask your partner how they distinguish said answer ("self-deception") from their initial answer ("personal experience").
+Step 3: If you get an answer (e.g, “Yes, that's an accident’), ask your partner how they distinguish said answer ("accident") from their initial answer ("Karma").

 This is a rough outline of the process, which I’ll elaborate on in a future post.
 In short, ontological relationships form a socratic artillery.
-A true socratic move is one that helps your interlocutor have more than one hypothesis [LW · GW] and apply Bayes’ rule.
+A true socratic move is one that helps your interlocutor have more than one hypothesis [LW · GW] and apply an approximation of Bayes’ rule.

 5-Personal experiences help clear out confusions.